dotnet/EntityFramework.Docs/entity-framework/core/providers/cosmos/querying.md

 ## Point reads

 While Azure Cosmos DB allows for powerful querying via SQL, such queries can be quite expensive.
-Cosmos DB also supports _point reads_, which can be used when both the `id` property and the entire partition key are known.
-Such point reads directly identify a specific document in a specific partition, and execute extremely efficiently and with reduced costs.
-If at all possible, it's worth designing your system in a way which leverages point reads as much as possible.
-To read more, see the [Cosmos DB documentation](/azure/cosmos-db/nosql/how-to-dotnet-read-item).
+Azure Cosmos DB also supports _point reads_, which should be used when retrieving a single document if both the `id` property and the entire partition key are known.
+Point reads directly identify a specific document in a specific partition, and execute extremely efficiently and with reduced costs compared to retrieving the same document with a query.
+It's recommended to design your system to leverage point reads as often as possible.
+To read more, see the [Azure Cosmos DB documentation](/azure/cosmos-db/nosql/how-to-dotnet-read-item).

 In the previous section, we saw EF identifying and extracting partition key comparisons from the `Where` clause for more efficient querying, restricting processing only to the relevant partitions.
 It's possible to go a step further, and provide the `id` property in the query as well.
 Let's examine the following query: